whitepawglobal/bite-size-python/readme.md

   - `readlines()`: read all the lines of the text file into a list of strings.
   - `write(<param> : str)`: write in param.
 Need to explicitly add `\n` to split line.
   - `.close()`: close file iterator
+  - check if file iterator is closed: `closed`
   </details>